TUT888/FreelanceFusion/README.md

     - Freelancer:
         - Apply for a job
 - **Project Management**:
-    - Manage your project with tasks can boards (To-do, In progress and Completed)
+    - Manage your project with tasks can boards (To-do, In progress and Completed).
+This feature is real-time sync between client and freelancer.
     - Client:
         - Accept application from freelancer
         - Remove freelancer from current project